kamransafi/MPCDF_HPC/README.md

-# Getting started: MPCDF Raven
+# Getting started: MPCDF Raven #

 This tutorial is written for the MPCDF Raven users from the MPI of Animal Behavior.
 It focuses on using R on Raven and provides specific instructions on how to run jobs that require popular spatio-temporal R packages.
 This tutorial has been put together and is maintained by the [Animal-Environment Interactions research group](https://www.ab.mpg.de/safi).

 The Raven user guide can be found [here](https://docs.mpcdf.mpg.de/doc/computing/raven-user-guide.html#login)

+## Overview of the workflow ##
+add text here ;)

+To make the whole process more enjoyable for yourself, have a look at these tutorials on [directory management in Unix](https://www.tutorialspoint.com/unix/unix-directories.htm) and [basics of shell scripting](https://www.tutorialspoint.com/unix/unix-what-is-shell.htm) if these topics are new to you.

-# Step 1: Create an account #
+## Step 1: Create an account ##

 1. Go to https://selfservice.mpcdf.mpg.de/register/antrag.php?lang=en
 2. Select MPI of Animal Behavior
 3. Pick one person to approve your application

-# Step 2: Set up Two-factor authentication (2FA)
+## Step 2: Set up Two-factor authentication (2FA) ##

 1. Install a 2FA app on your mobile phone (e.g. Aegis Authenticator, andOTP, FreeOTP, etc.)
 2. When using the app for the first time, read the QR code available here to connect to the cluster: